ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     print("Hello," , msg, "!")
     ```

-6. Futtassuk a fájlt, terminál:
+6. Run the file:

     ```bash
     python3 hello.py John
     ```

-### 2: Teknőc mozgatása egyenes mentén
+### 2: Moving the turtle straight

-1. Írjunk ROS node-ot, amely előre, egyenes mentén megadott távolságra mozgatja a teknőcöt.
-Nyissunk meg egy terminált.
-Huzzuk létre a *~/catkin_ws/src/ros_course/scripts* könyvtárunkban a `turtlesim_controller.py` fájlt:
+1. Write a ROS node which communicates with the `turtlesim_node` and moves the turtle straight forward until it reaches the given distance.
+Open a terminal and create the file `turtlesim_controller.py` in the folder `~/catkin_ws/src/ros_course/scripts:

     ![](img/turtle_straight.png){:style="width:300px" align=right}